luisgdelafuente/hal149com/src/content/posts/google-ai-overviews-seo-decoupling.md

 ---
-title: "SEO Decoupling: Why Your Traffic Is Disappearing (And What To Do)"
+title: "SEO Decoupling: Why your Traffic is Disappearing (And what to do)"
 description: "Google's AI Overviews are radically changing search.
 Organic traffic is evaporating because the search engine no longer needs your click."
 date: 2025-06-22
 author: "Luis García de la Fuente"